-As indicated below, many of the costs result from getting your mortgage.
-At The Lending Source, we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on closing costs related to your mortgage in your "Good Faith Estimate".
+Many of the costs associated with buying a home are associated with getting a loan.
+At The Lending Source, we are highly experienced in mortgage lending, so we can compile a comprehensive list of costs related to your mortgage in your "Good Faith Estimate".

 Standard Closing Costs